Changissnz/some_words_of_morality/README.md

   some terribly wrong strategy that failed, the Christian faith would lose as many followers as the followers that believe they have a choice to begin with.
 It doesn't help that as communities die, one of the most frequent get-togethers in Christian settings is the funeral setting.
 - Murder is the necessary course of action to take to deal with an advanced persistent threat.
 Euphemisms for this act of defense abound, but killing another human being, under any circumstances, is truthfully murder.
 This course of action is exemplified by contemporary states of war, where escalation of pressure and antagonism narrow down the options to the last resort, war, where murder is the objective.
+- For all the wonder that Schrodinger's Cat incites in the scientific world, human politics has resorted to much simpler tactics to deal with the same conceptual problem: ignore the cat, or burn the container where the cat is and isn't in.